-2021

-£ £
+r r

-Less than one year 230 699 160 262
+Less than one year 112 175 230 699

-Between one and five years 118 524 -
+Between one and five years - 118 524

 More than five years - -

-349 223 160 262
+112 175 349 223

 Premises and certain scanners, printers and copiers are now leased under operating leases.
-During the year £266,128 (2020: £317,308) was recognised as an expense in the income statement in the form of operating leases.
+During the year £230 699 (2021: £266 128) was recognised as an expense in the income statement in the form of operating leases.

-14. Monies held in respect of former practices
+13. Monies held in respect of former practices

-In 2021, in accordance with our policy, £32,401 (2020: £20,715) was recognised as income in the Compensation Fund.
-This revenue related to monies received following intervention which are now substantially completed, and where the beneficiary could not be identified.
+No intervention Funds were recognised as income in 2022 (2021: £32 401), in accordance with our policy, aged intervention funds are recognised as income in the Compensation Fund once interventions are substantially completed, and where the beneficiaries could not be identified.

-The Council is holding trust account monies from various practices that have either closed or have been intervened into during the year or practices unable to obtain PII cover and at 31 December 2021 holds £459 418 (2020: £866 924) of monies on behalf of the persons beneficially entitled to them.
+The Council is holding trust account monies from various practices that have either closed or have been intervened into during the year or practices unable to obtain PII cover and at 31 December 2022 holds £779 844 (2021: £459 418) of monies on behalf of the persons beneficially entitled to them.
 These funds are held on statutory trust and are therefore not included as an asset on the statement of financial position.